Wild Blueberry Newsletter – June 2014

-The University of Maine is sponsoring an organic wild blueberry meeting on Wednesday, June 26th from 1:00 to 3:00 p.m.
-It will be hosted by Hugh Lassen at Intervale Farm located at 199 North Main Street on Route 193 (2.2 miles north of Route 1) in Cherryfield, Maine.
+The University of Maine is sponsoring an organic wild blueberry meeting on Wednesday, July 9,2014 from 1:00 to 3:00 p.m.
+It will be hosted at Josh Dickson’s home and organic wild blueberry farm located at 143 West Hill Road in Frankfort, Maine.
+To get to the field from Route 1, in the center of Frankfort, take the Loggin Road and then bare right onto the West Hill Road.
+The farm is on the right about 0.8 miles up the road.
 Frank Drummond will be discussing trapping and identification of the new pest the spotted wing drosophila (SWD).
 He will also demonstrate trapping for control and indicate what organic control materials are effective for controlling SWD.
 This pest is expected to cause significant crop loss if not addressed.
 This is also an opportunity to get an update on the research progress from the University and to network with your fellow organic wild blueberry growers.

 Integrated Crop Management Field Training Sessions

-The third field training session will take place at 6:00 p.m. on June 25th in Warren, June 26th in Jonesboro and June 27th in Orland (see April Newsletter for details).
-We will cover blueberry maggot fly trapping, SWD identification, trapping and control, a discussion of the Botrytis disease we had this year, leaf and soil sampling, and weed identification and post emergence management.
+The third field training session will take place on July 1st in Warren, July 2nd in Jonesboro, and July 3rd in Orland at 6:00 p.m. (see May Newsletter for details).
+We will cover blueberry maggot fly trapping, SWD identification, trapping and control, a discussion of diseases we had this year, leaf and soil sampling, and weed identification and post emergence management.
 One recertification credit per session will be offered for certified pesticide applicators for this session.

 Wild blueberry fact sheets, past newsletters, contacts, resource links, calendar of events, and more can be found at the wild blueberry website: www.wildblueberries.maine.edu